-- Reclaimed granite cobbled intersections with granite accents and attractive street furniture, including seating and bike racks, throughout the project area. - New, widened sidewalks, shorter pedestrian crossings at intersections and new energy-efficient LED street lighting. - Design that enhances the industrial character by maintaining raised sidewalks and dock areas on certain blocks. - Separate truck parking zones and a wide through lane allowing adequate room for cars to maneuver.

-• Formalized angled and parallel parking areas that serve as loading zones during industrial hours and parking during entertainment hours.
+- Granite cobbled intersections with granite accents and attractive street furniture, including seating and bike racks, throughout the project area. - New, widened sidewalks, shorter pedestrian crossings at intersections and new energy-efficient LED street lighting. - Design that enhances the industrial character by maintaining raised sidewalks and dock areas on certain blocks. - Separate truck parking zones and a wide through lane allowing adequate room for cars to maneuver. - Formalized angled and parallel parking areas that serve as loading zones during industrial hours and parking during entertainment hours.

 Work on the second phase from Carpenter to Ogden is expected to be complete by the end of 2019.
-The total construction cost for both phases of the project is \$20.3 million.
-Throughout the work, Fulton Market will remain open to motorists and pedestrians and access to businesses and residences will be maintained.
+The total cost for both phases of the project is \$20.3 million.

+Throughout the work, Fulton Market will remain open to and pedestrians and access to businesses and residences will be maintained.
+However, some sections may be closed temporarily to vehicular traffic on a short-term basis.